Portugal's Galp quarterly profit up 16% on higher oil prices, better margins

 LISBON, Oct 24 (Reuters) - Portuguese oil and gas company Galp Energia GALP.LS reported a 16% increase in adjusted third-quarter profit on Monday, thanks to soaring oil prices and a near-doubling of its refining margin.

-Oil & gas companies around the world received a boost after Russia's invasion of Ukraine sent energy prices soaring just as demand was rapidly recovering with the lifting of pandemic restrictions.
+Oil and gas companies around the world received a boost after Russia's invasion of Ukraine sent energy prices soaring just as demand was rapidly recovering with the lifting of pandemic restrictions.

 Galp's July-September adjusted net profit was 187 million euros, up from 161 million euros a year earlier and above the 177 million euros expected by 21 analysts polled by the company.

+In a statement, Galp said its results reflected a strong operational performance across its businesses, highlighting how upstream and industrial activities had benefited from a strong macro environment.

-Adjusted Earnings before Interest, Taxes, Depreciation and Amortisation (EBITDA) rose 29% to 784 million euros, although fell short of the average forecast of 830 million euros.
+Adjusted earnings before interest, taxes, depreciation and amortisation (EBITDA) rose 29% to 784 million euros, though fell short of the average forecast of 830 million euros.

 Higher oil prices lifted its upstream adjusted EBITDA by 17% to 612 million euros, despite its share of oil and gas production from projects in which it has a stake remaining almost stable at 127,600 barrels of oil equivalent per day.